-John Constable first met his future wife, Maria Bicknell when Maria was around the age of 12 and visiting her maternal grandfather Rev Durand Rhudde in East Bergholt.
+John Constable first met his future wife when she was around the age of 12 and visiting her maternal grandfather Rev Durand Rhudde in East Bergholt.
 The couple met again when Maria was in her early twenties and they fell deeply in love and assumed they would marry.

 However, Maria’s grandfather had other ideas and managed to thwart their marriage plans.
 Maria’s grandfather was the wealthy and irascible rector of East Bergholt.